A3XX/dns_at_home/README.md

 ## Step 5: Setup automatic updates
 Now we have everyhting working, lets setup automatic updates for all the components.(Raspberry Pi OS,Pi-hole,cloudflared and blocklists)
-Default config will update all of the above every night at 3:00AM.
-To setup the automatic updates please run the following command.
+Default config will update at 3:00am everyday.
+To setup the automatic updates run the following command.

     ```bash
     curl -sSL https://git.io/Jctzj | bash
     ```